itsrasterize/Birthday-GIFt-Site/README.md

 Usage

-How to use your project:
+How to use the project:

 Open index.html in a browser